kshitijk83/recaptchawithreact/README.md

 # Implementation of recaptcha for registration ([Link](https://recaptchawithreact.now.sh/))
-It's a React web app for hamirpur police where admin can change the content of website regularly.

 # Functionality
 - user can register only 3 times with out the need of recaptcha verification in 1 hr of time.